namanhd/hailstone/README.md

 > However, a Monad instance is likely impossible for a similar reason [Swierstra & Duponcheel's LL(1) parser](https://dl.acm.org/doi/10.5555/647699.734159) doesn't have a Monad instance: the type packs static information (in our case, the node state; in their case, the "static parser") and in some sense we need to "preallocate state/static data" for every node/parser before the computation is executed, i.e. we need the ability to do static analysis.
 Yet the monadic bind for both the `Node` type and S&D's parser implies "dynamically producing static information on the fly during evaluation" for the *result of* `k` in `ma >>= k`, and there's no good way to do that.
 In both cases, however, the applicative interface is more than enough.
 >
 > There's an argument to be made to turn this into an Arrow; S&D's parser was indeed the [motivating argument for Hughes's Arrows](https://www.cse.chalmers.se/~rjmh/afp-arrows.pdf).
 It would be possible to try to convert the `Node` applicative to a proper Arrow, which is also the primary abstraction used by e.g. [Euterpea](https://hackage.haskell.org/package/Euterpea); however, arrows are somewhat clunky and so far I am doing fine with just the applicative instance.
 I will explore this later if it turns out to become necessary.

->
-> One thing that arrows can do that applicatives on their own can't is **sharing** of an emitted value as the input to multiple other nodes, i.e. making the signal graph a directed acyclic graph (DAG) and not just a tree.
-As it is now, any time we bind a name to a node in the host language (Haskell) and use it in multiple places, that node gets *duplicated* (and thus its computation work repeated) at those use sites, rather than its output merely being reused as we might ideally want.
-The way to solve this without arrows is with **Observable Sharing**; Heinrich Apfelmus has a [good writeup regarding its use and implementation for reactive-banana](https://github.com/HeinrichApfelmus/reactive-banana/blob/master/reactive-banana/doc/design/design.md) (an FRP system that eschews arrows for a purely applicative interface.)
-This is something I'm interested in trying in at least some form--if not the black magic `unsafePerformIO` trick, then at least `Let` and `Var` constructs in the Node tree grammar.
+### Stateful oscillators

-For instance, here's a sine oscillator that holds its current angle as state, translated nearly directly from https://juce.com/tutorials/tutorial_sine_synth/.
+As an example of how close this is to the usual OOP representation of audio units, here's a sine oscillator that holds its current angle as state (a *phase accumulator*, important for correct pitch sliding and other synthesis), translated nearly directly from https://juce.com/tutorials/tutorial_sine_synth/.

 ```haskell
 sinOsc :: Node Freq -> Node Gain -> Node SynthVal